Gingeroid/piupiu/README.md

 ## License

-This project is licensed by Sweedish bourgeoisie.
+This project is licensed by English bourgeoisie.